Electric-Coin-Company/zashi-ios/SWIFTLINT.md

 If you find that you're struggling with rules other than those described below, please reach out to your Team Lead with your specific example.

-### Implicitly Unwrapped Optionals
+### Implicitly unwrapped optionals

-It is sometimes common, in lieu of using dependency injection, to declare a child view controller's properties as Implicitly Unwrapped Optionals (IUO).
+It is sometimes common, in lieu of using dependency injection, to declare a child view controller's properties as implicitly unwrapped optionals (IUO).
 If you're unable to structure your project to avoid this, you may disable the `implicitly_unwrapped_optional` rule for those dependency declarations.
 With the advent of `@IBSegueAction`, this should be rare.

 ### Force cast